-This dream began in Chelsea in fall 2012 and will continue to grow in the decades ahead.
+This dream began in New York in fall 2012 and will continue to grow in the decades ahead.

 Over the next decade or so Avenues plans to build campuses in 20 or more of the world’s leading cities.
 Avenues expects to be in all or most of the following: